imagineLife/ts/1-simple-compiling/about.md

 could use something like `--outDir` in a ts cli: `tsc --outDir dist`.
 Storing these details in a config file, though, can be a clearer way to translate compiling intentions in the code.

 ## Output
+**NOTE**: install the typescript node mod globally.
+To put this ts file through the compiler in watchmode, run `npm run dev`.
+This creates or re-uses a `dist` dir, and puts the output js in there.

 ### Setting the output "target"
 The ts config has a `target` field that declares what the output will be.
 Here, a few js versions: